-Upper Genesee River Professional Review and Guide
+Upper Genesee River Professional Guide

 "The size of a large trout stream, this stretch of the river runs north for over 100 miles, from Pennsylvania to its lower falls in Rochester.